HerveAbdi/data4PCCAR/README.md

 ### foodInFrance

-How much 12 typical French families spent on different types of food (including Wine) in the 1950's.
+How much 12 typical French families spent on different types of food (including Wine!) in the 1950's.
 To be used to illustrate non-normalized (a.k.a. covariance based) PCA.